larean/obsinfo/information_files.rst

 - Within a given format_version, new fields go in the open-form ``extras`` field.

-- External files are referenced using "$ref" and the JSON Pointers syntax, but we do NOT use JSON pointers, allowing us only partially read files downstream and to use YAML in addition to JSON
+- External files are referenced using "$ref" and the JSON Pointers syntax, but we do NOT use JSON pointers, allowing us to partially read files downstream and to use YAML in addition to JSON

 Linkages between information files